-Why Does My Cat Put His Paws in the Water Bowl?
+Why Does My Cat Put His Paws In The Water Bowl?

 It doesn't take very long for any first-time cat owner to notice that their feline has some interesting — and unequivocally adorable — habits.
 This includes the zoomies (aka your pet's tendency to run around the house like a maniac for no apparent reason) or pawing under the bathroom door should you dare to ever shut him out.
 Among all, a cat's most renowned and bizarre habit may be his penchant to tap.